Date: October 21, 2020 - October 22, 2020

 Time: 7:30 pm - 9:00 pm

-On October 21, the Yokosuka Council on Asia-Pacific Studies (YCAPS) will host its twelfth YCAPS-JUMP webinar at 7:30 PM JST.
-This is part of an ongoing series exploring interesting and contemporary topics relevant to our base communities and beyond.
-Our featured guest will be Tobias Harris, author of The Iconoclast: Shinzo Abe and the New Japan.
+On October 21, 2020 JUMP and the Yokosuka Council on Asia-Pacific Studies (YCAPS) hosted our twelfth YCAPS-JUMP webinar at 7:30 PM JST.
+This was part of an ongoing series exploring interesting and contemporary topics relevant to our base communities and beyond.
+Our featured guest was Tobias Harris, author of The Iconoclast: Shinzo Abe and the New Japan.

 Tobias S. Harris is a leading expert on Japanese politics, widely quoted in leading world publications and a regular guest on television and radio programs.
 After working on the staff of a Japanese legislator from 2006 to 2007, he ran the popular blog “Observing Japan,” contributed to the Wall Street Journal Asia and Far Eastern Economic Review, and conducted graduate research at MIT and the University of Tokyo.
 Since 2013, he has been the Japan analyst at Teneo Intelligence, the political risk division of Teneo, a leading CEO advisory firm.
 He was Economy, Trade, and Business Fellow at the Sasakawa Peace Foundation USA, a Washington, DC-based think tank focused on U.S.-Japan relations, from 2014 to 2020.
 He was born in Chicago and currently lives in Bethesda, Maryland with his wife, their two sons and their two cats.
 He has an M.Phil in International Relations from the University of Cambridge and a BA in Politics and History from Brandeis University.